SMOKEY RE-FRIED BLACK BEANS

 INGREDIENTS:

-1, 14-19 oz can organic black beans (my fave brands Eden and Yves)
+1, 19 oz can or approx 3 cups cooked organic black beans (if not making my own my fave brands are Eden and Yves)

 1 large onion, diced